solarwinds/solarwinds-otel-collector-releases/README.md

 ### Fully supported integrations

 If you'd like, you can find example configurations [here](/examples/integrations/).
-When these integrations are configured, you will get the same experience as with integrations configured in the managed way using Add Data wizards in the SolarWinds Observability.
+When these integrations are configured, you will get the same experience as with integrations configured in the managed way using Add Data wizards in SolarWinds Observability.

 ## Distributions
 ### Verified